codeforamerica/ohana-api/README.md

     brew install elasticsearch

-Follow the Homebrew instructions to launch ElasticSearch .
+Follow the Homebrew instructions to launch ElasticSearch.

 **Other**